Toys for Blind Children: 7 Tips to Help You Choose the Best Toys

-Below are some tips on how to pick out the best toys for your blind child.
-Once you know what you're looking for, you can check out some of our favorite toys for babies, toddlers, and some of our favorite Holiday gifts.
+Below are our top 7 tips on how to pick out the best toys for your blind child.
+Once you know what you’re looking for, you can check out some of our favorite toys for blind babies and the best toys for blind toddlers.

 - Safety First: Blind babies tend to mouth their toys longer than sighted babies so take this into consideration when choosing toys for your child.
 Sometimes the age restrictions on a toy may not apply to your baby, so be careful.

 - Simple is Best: Sometimes the best toys are ones that are very simple.
-Ivan's favorite toys are his ring, his stacking cups, and his wooden pegs.
+Ivan’s favorite toys are his teething ring, his soft stacking cups, and his wooden pegs.
 These are easy for him to manipulate and they are great educational toys.
-Of course, the simple toys are also the hardest to find!
+Of course, the simple toys can also be the hardest to find!

 - Think Beyond the Visual: Naturally you’ll want to look for toys that make sound, offer interesting textures, or even produce soothing smells.
 Try to find toys that will entice your child’s other senses.
 If your child does have limited vision, choose high-contrast toys or toys with lights.
 As far as sounds go, instruments are always a winner!